For a Good Time, Call...: Plot

-Throughout the film, Katie speaks with a repeat customer named Sean and the calls become less about phone sex and more about getting to know one another.
-They agree to meet, but accompanied by Lauren and Jesse who are concerned he may be a rapist.
-However, they discover they are very well suited and begin a relationship.
-This leaves Katie feeling distressed as it is revealed that she is a virgin and has been lying for many years to cover up her insecurities.
+Katie has a regular customer named Sean and their calls become less about phone sex and more about becoming acquainted with one another.
+They agree to meet, but accompanied by Lauren and Jesse, who are concerned he might be a rapist.
+However, they discover they are very well-suited to each other and begin a relationship.
+This leaves Katie feeling distressed as she confesses to Lauren that she is a virgin and has been lying for years to cover up her insecurities.

-Lauren gets an interview at a prestigious publishing company which previously rejected her, and Katie convinces her to do the interview to blow them off.
-She tells them she has been running a phone sex line all summer, and they offer her the job as they feel she has business savvy.
-Concerned about long-term prospects, Lauren accepts the job which angers Katie to the point where she reveals their business to Lauren's conservative parents.
+Lauren lands an interview at a prestigious publishing company that previously rejected her, and Katie convinces her to attend the interview to blow them off.
+She tells them she has been running a phone sex line all summer, and she is offered the job as they feel she has business savvy.
+Concerned about long-term prospects, Lauren accepts, which angers Katie to the point where she reveals their business to Lauren's conservative parents.
 Lauren moves out and they stop speaking.

-Lauren's ex-boyfriend Charlie returns from Italy and declares that he made a mistake in breaking up with her.
-He reveals that he had a passionate love affair with a fiery Italian woman, but if he is to succeed in his business he needs someone boring, predictable and simple - the same reasons he dumped her.
+Lauren meets with Charlie, who has returned from a business trip to Italy and declares that he made a mistake in breaking up with her.
+He reveals that he had a passionate love affair with a fiery Italian woman, but he eventually realized he needs someone boring, predictable, and simple—the same reasons he dumped Lauren.
 She stands up for herself and leaves Charlie for good.

-Meanwhile, Katie and Sean decide to have sex and in order to calm their nerves they talk on the phone while lying next to each other in bed.
-When they are finished Katie feels sad that she can't share this news with Lauren, whom she loves.
-Sean encourages her to call her, and they declare that they 'think' they love each other.
+Meanwhile, Katie and Sean decide to have sex, and in order to calm their nerves, they talk on the phone while lying next to each other in bed.
+When they are finished, Katie feels sad that she cannot share this news with Lauren, whom she loves.
+Sean encourages her to call her, and they declare that they "think" they love each other.

 Lauren and Katie call each other at the same time, engaging in a phone conversation full of unintentional innuendo before they meet each other on the street and hug.
+Lauren moves back in with Katie, who joyfully reveals that she has just lost her virginity.